KseniaJuravel/Museomics_Fungi/README.md

 The concatenated files were checked for [quality](https://github.com/KseniaJuravel/Museomics_Fungi/tree/main/RAW_FastQC) using fastqc tool (FastQC v0.11.8).

+Each file was treated with a trimmomatic tool (version o.39) to overcome the quality problems identified in the raw data to obtain good-quality reads for the next mapping step.

 Reference genome obtained from NCBI for [_Botrytis cinerea B05.10_ GCF_000143535.2 from Feb 5, 2015](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000143535.2/) and [_Botrytis cinerea T4_ GCA_000292645.1 from Aug 22, 2012](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_000292645.1/).

-Bowtie2 (bowtie2-build-s version 2.3.4.3 64-bit) was used for alignment with the following parameters:
+Bowtie2 (version 2.3.4.3 64-bit) was used for mapping the trimmed reads with the following parameters:

 ```
 bowtie2 -p 70 -x $1 --very-fast --preserve-tags --no-unal -q -U $2 -2 $3 -S $3.sam;